 Canterbury and the region

-Canterbury has been permanently inhabited since pre-Roman time.
 The city’s medieval history is easy to see in its streets and buildings and in the world-famous cathedral, which is the venue for the University’s degree ceremonies.
 The Cathedral, St Augustine’s Abbey and St Martin’s church make up a UNESCO World Heritage Site.
-The Abbey marked the rebirth of Christianity in southern England and the church, the oldest parish church in England, is still used for worship.
+Education has been at the heart of Canterbury since 597 and there is now a population of almost 40,000 students in the city.

-During their second and third years, many students choose to live in the local towns of Whitstable, Herne Bay and Faversham, which are on bus routes to Canterbury and have direct rail links to London.
+The county of Kent is known as 'The Garden of England’, and is one of the most picturesque areas of the country.
+East Kent has 120 miles of coastline; the nearest coastal town being Whitstable, where you will find beaches, water sports, seafood and boutique shopping.
+During the second and third years at Kent, many students choose to live in the local towns of Whitstable, Herne Bay and Faversham, which are on bus routes to Canterbury and have direct rail links to London.

 The University's location overlooking Canterbury was a big thing for me.
 I wanted to be able to enjoy the city and the University separately, so the campus location is perfect for this.